CindyChang0217/cse15l-lab-reports/lab report2.md

 >First screenshot
 ![14](14.png)

-* HandleRequest method is called.

-* The input url is localhost:4000/add?s=apple

-* The class field str is an empty arraylist.

-* String[] parameter = [s,apple]

-* parameter[0]=s

-* parameter[1]=apple

-* By the time the request is done processing, str changes from an empty arraylist to an arraylist containing apple.
+HandleRequest method is called, and the input url passed to the method as the parameter is localhost:4000/add?s=apple.
+An empty arraylist is created.
+The if statement "if (url.getPath().contains("/add"))" is executed because the path of this url contains the keyword add.
+Then an array of string is created to split "s=apple" into "s" and "apple" based on "=" sign.
+Then the if statement checks that the first element of the array is "s", so it adds the second element "apple" into the arraylist.
+By the time the request is done processing, the arraylist changes from an empty arraylist to an arraylist containing apple.

 >Second screenshot
 ![15](15.png)

-* HandleRequest method is called.

-* The input url is localhost:4000/add?s=pineapple

-* The class field str is an arraylist containing apple.

-* String[] parameter = [s,pineapple]

-* parameter[0]=s

-* parameter[1]=pineapple

-* By the time the request is done processing, str changes from an arraylist containing apple to an arraylist containing apple and pineapple.
+HandleRequest method is called, and the input url passed to the method as the parameter is localhost:4000/add?s=pineapple.
+The arraylist is now a list with one element apple inside.
+Then, the if statement "if (url.getPath().contains("/add"))" is executed because the path of this url contains the keyword add.
+Then an array of string is created to split "s=pineapple" into "s" and "pineapple" based on "=" sign.
+Then the if statement checks that the first element of the array is "s", so it adds the second element "pineapple" into the arraylist.
+By the time the request is done processing, the arraylist changes from an arraylist containing apple to an arraylist containing apple and pineapple.

 > Third screenshot
 ![](16.png)

-* HandleRequest method is called.

-* The input url is localhost:4000/search?s=app

-* String[] parameter=[s,app]

-* parameter[0]=s

-* parameter[1]=app

-* The value of result changes from an empty arraylist to an arraylist containing apple and pineapple.

-* The string output changes from an empty string to a string with value apple pineapple.

-* The class field is an arraylist containing apple and pineapple.
+HandleRequest method is called, and the input url passed to the method as the parameter is localhost:4000/search?s=app.
+Then, the if statement "if (url.getPath().contains("/search"))" is executed because the path of this url contains the keyword search.
+Then an array of string is created to split "s=app" into "s" and "app" based on "=" sign.
+Then it checks that the first element of the array is "s", so it creates a new empty array.
+Then there is a for loop that iterate over the arraylist containing apple and pineapple, and checks if each element in the arraylist contains the keyword "app".
+Since both apple and pineapple contains "app", both of them are added to the new array just created.
+Then, an empty string is created.
+There is a for loop iterating over the new array, and add each element in the array to the empty string to form a final string containing both apple and pineapple.

 Part 2
 >First bug